New variants of Perfect Non-crossing Matchings: Concluding remarks

-\paragraph{Acknowledgements.} Preliminary results were obtained during the \href{https://dccg.upc.edu/irp2018/}{Intensive Research Program in Discrete, Combinatorial and Computational Geometry} which took place in Barcelona in April-June 2018.
-We are grateful to the \href{http://www.crm.cat}{Centre de Recerca Matem\`{a}tica}, Universitat Autónoma de Barcelona, for hosting the event and to the organizers for providing us with the platform to meet and collaborate.
+Preliminary discussions were held during the \href{https://dccg.upc.edu/irp2018/}{Intensive Research Program in Discrete, Combinatorial and Computational Geometry} which took place in Barcelona in 2018.
+We are grateful to the \href{http://www.crm.cat}{Centre de Recerca Matem\`{a}tica}, Universitat Autónoma de Barcelona,for hosting the event and to the organizers for providing the platform to meet and collaborate.
 We would also like to thank Carlos Alegr\'{i}a, Carlos Hidalgo Toscano, Oscar Iglesias Valiño, and Leonardo Mart\'{i}nez Sandoval for initial discussions on the problems, and Carlos Seara for raising a question that motivated this work.
+Finally, we would like to thank an anonymous reviewer for bringing to our attention the halfplane range queries.